Sergio Urribarri: Biography

 Urribarri had a lengthy tenure as director of the Concordia Football League and was elected provincial deputy on three occasions, sitting in the provincial legislature between 1991 and 2003.
 He served as head of CAFESG, the governing body of the hydroelectric plant at the Salto Grande Dam from 2003, and then as minister of government, justice, education and public works under Governor Jorge Busti, from 2004.

 Urribarri was elected Governor on the Front for Victory slate in March 2007.
 He and Busti were on opposite sides of the 2008 Argentine government conflict with the agricultural sector over higher export tariffs proposed by President Cristina Kirchner (whom Urribarri supported).
 He bested the UCR candidate, Gustavo Cusinato, with 47% of the vote to Cusinato's 20%.
 He was re-elected in 2011 with 56% of the vote, defeating Atilio Benedetti of the UCR-led Progressive Civic Front Alliance as well as Busti, who ran on a Federal Peronist ticket.

 Following the president's decision in March 2012 to partly renationalize the nation's leading energy firm, YPF, Urribarri suggested as a potential adviser or director Schlumberger oil engineer and executive Miguel Galluccio; the Entre Ríos native was appointed CEO of YPF upon the firm's renationalization on May 5.

 In 2019 the Argentine government nominated him to be the country's ambassador in the State of Israel.
 On 7 January 2020 his credentials were accepted by the Israeli government.
 In April 2022, Urribarri was convicted of corruption and resigned from the position.
 Shimon Axel Wahnish was nominated as his replacement in December 2023.

+Corruption, conviction and imprisonment

+In April 2022, Urribarri was sentenced to eight years in prison and permanently disqualified from public office for embezzlement and negotiations incompatible with public office, involving the diversion of provincial funds and expenditures promoting his unsuccessful 2015 presidential campaign.
+His former minister Pedro Báez and brother-in-law Juan Pablo Aguilera were each sentenced to six and a half years; the court found that Aguilera.
+In September 2026, the Supreme Court rejected the remaining appeals, making the sentences final, and all three were imprisoned.

+The prosecution was coordinated by Entre Ríos anti-corruption prosecutor Cecilia Goyeneche.
+While investigating Urribarri and other officials, she was impeached and removed from office in 2022, a process proven to be political retaliation for her investigations.
+Argentina's Supreme Court later annulled the proceedings over serious due-process irregularities, and Goyeneche was reinstated.